-EDUC 535 Secondary Instructional Procedures 3 hours Prerequisite: EDUC 500 or equivalent
+EDUC 535 Secondary Instructional Procedures

 A course in secondary methodology focusing on competencies associated with individualizing instruction, grouping students for cognitive subject-matter learning, and preparing advanced organizers for cognitive instruction.
 An emphasis will be placed on transferring theory into practice through selection and use of materials appropriate for the secondary classroom.